Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Assumptions and Limiting Behavior of the Latent Particle System

 where $(Z\pcar{i},Z',A') \deq (Z\pcar{1},Z\pcar{2},A\pcar{12})$.
 In Section \ref{ssec::hydropf}, we prove that Theorem \ref{thm::Sampleconv} implies the following hydrodynamic limits: \begin{theorem}[Hydrodynamic Limits] Suppose Assumptions \ref{assu::cond}, \ref{assu::init} and \ref{assu::bds} hold.
 Then for any $t \in \N_0$, the following hydrodynamic convergences hold:

 and for any $i \in \N$,

 \end{theorem}

-\begin{remark} Note that \eqref{eqn::muntdef} of Theorem \ref{thm::hydro} is a standard propagation of chaos result.
+\begin{remark} Note that \eqref{eqn::muntdef} of Theorem \ref{thm::hydro} is a standard propagation of chaos result that follows from the exchangeability of $\{Z^n_i[t]\}_{i=1}^n$ \cite{Szn91}.
 Likewise, we may regard \eqref{eqn::munaitdef} as a \emph{conditional} propagation of chaos result as it describes a hydrodynamic limit in which the limiting measure is a conditional law.
+The proof of \eqref{eqn::munaitdef} relies on the more general conditional propagation of chaos result of Proposition \ref{prop::condconvres}, we make use of the fact that the sequence $\{(Z^n_j[t],A^n_{ij}[t])\}_{j=1}^n$ is exchangeable \emph{excluding} $i$ in the sense of Definition \ref{def::exchexcli}.
 We discuss the concept of conditional propagation of chaos in more detail in Section \ref{sec::condpropchaos}. \end{remark}